 Come gleaning with Plot Against Hunger this season!

 We glean at local farms to pick produce and deliver it back to Arlington area feeding programs.
+We are currently scheduled to journey out on Tuesdays through September, 2023.
+After that, our fall schedule will change.
+Sign in to see current dates.
 If you haven't already, sign up to volunteer and indicate that you would like to glean.
-Stay tuned for 2023 details and schedule.

 Donate Garden Produce